 Well, that’s the rub isn’t it?
 The rest of the form is easy, but the meat of it is in those three columns.
 Those columns determine whether your goods deserve preferential duty treatment under the North American Free Trade Agreement between the United States, Canada and Mexico.

 The Future of NAFTA

-It's likely that the North American Free Trade Agreement will be replaced by the U.S.-Mexico-Canada (USMCA) Free Trade Agreement at some point in 2020, but that hasn't happened yet.
+The North American Free Trade Agreement will be replaced by the U.S.-Mexico-Canada (USMCA) Free Trade Agreement on July 1, 2020.
 (See the article, NAFTA vs. USMCA, for more details.)

 Column 7: Preference Criteria

 There are five ways that goods qualify as originating under the NAFTA Rules of Origin.
 The five ways are called Preference Criteria, which is column 7 on the certificate of origin.
 The Preference Criteria are referred to with the letters shown below.

 A good is considered originating if that good is wholly obtained or produced in one or more of the NAFTA countries, such as items that are mined or farmed.
 It does not include goods or materials that were imported from a non-NAFTA country.

 A good is considered originating if that good meets the requirements of a specific rule of origin for that product, as listed in NAFTA Annex 401.
 There are three possible ways a product can qualify as originating under this rule:

 - Product must satisfy a specific tariff shift;

 - Product must satisfy a tariff shift and regional value content requirement; or